diesdasdigital/kirby-meta-knight/README.md

 How to add SEO to Kirby:

-Add this tab to your site.yml: `seotab: seo` (The site meta information is what Kirby SEO falls back to when not meta information is specified on the page level.)
+Add this tab to your site.yml: `seotab: seo` (The site meta information is what Kirby SEO falls back to when no meta information is provided for a page)

 Add this tab to all your pages: `seotab: seo`